theobald-software/kb.theobald-software.github.io/content/_troubleshooting/xtract-table---time-limit-exceeded.md

 #### Reason

 The system-wide SAP parameter `rdisp/max_wprun_time` for the maximum duration of RFC connections is exceeded.
-This termination is basically controlled by the SAP source system.
+This termination is basically controlled by the SAP source system. <br>
 The following extract from the SAP documentation and example screenshot from transaction RZ11.

 ![excerp_sap_parameter_documentation](/img/contents/excerp_sap_parameter_documentation.png){:class="img-responsive"}